Carpet cleaning estimate template

 Before creating a carpet cleaning estimate, you need to familiarize yourself with the job at hand.

 To get the most accurate estimate, visit your customer’s home or business to check out where you’ll be working.
 This is a great time to ask your customers questions to get a clear understanding of what needs to be done and answer their question of: “How much does carpet cleaning cost?”.

-When you perform your walkthrough, look out for these elements.
+When you perform your walkthrough, our investigation demonstrated that you should look out for these elements.

 Type of carpet

 Our findings show that the first thing that you should determine is the type of carpet that your customer has.